Vietnam.vn - Nền tảng quảng bá Việt Nam

 How to care for children with hand, foot and mouth disease?

 However, the most important thing is to detect complications early with signs of startle and sleep changes.
-If left too late, the child may have difficulty breathing, convulsions, and then a rapid pulse with no pulse.
+If left too long, the child may have difficulty breathing, convulsions, and then a rapid pulse with no pulse.

-There is no vaccine to prevent hand, foot and mouth disease.
-This is a disease transmitted through the digestive tract, so the most important thing is to maintain hygiene.
-The virus that causes the disease is found in saliva, ulcers, and blister fluid.
-The virus can exist on the surface of objects around the sick child.
-The child's hands or the hands of the caregiver when touching objects contaminated with the virus will carry the virus on the hands.
-If the hands are brought to the eyes, nose, or mouth, the virus will enter the body.
+There is no vaccine to prevent hand, foot, and mouth disease.
+Since it is a gastrointestinal disease, maintaining good hygiene is paramount.
+The virus is abundant in saliva, sores, and blister fluid.
+The virus can also survive on surfaces around infected children.
+Children's hands or the hands of caregivers who touch contaminated objects will carry the virus.
+If these hands are then touched to the eyes, nose, or mouth, the virus will enter the body.

 Source link